Kanger: Current use

 Kanger are widely used in Kashmir.
 Its use is most prevalent in the countryside where power cuts during winters are frequent.
 Generally, everyone in the household has one.
 In some urban households, other devices, such as hot water bottles, blowers and electric blankets, have taken their place.

 Aromatic seeds, such as isband (Peganum harmala), are often burnt in a kanger for ceremonial purposes.

 Beyond Kashmir, people of the erstwhile Hill states of Himachal, Uttarakhand, and some parts of Nepal also use other local variants of kanger.

 In 2015, a shopkeeper in Srinagar commissioned a kanger, described as the world's largest, to attract customers to his textile shop.
 Kashmir Life reported that the size, over a metre long, posed technical challenges to the wicker-weavers.

 Manufacturing

 Kangeris are weaved by small scaled farmers known as kanile.

 Charari Sharief town is the most famous for a peculiar kind of kanger called "charar kangir".
 Anantnag is also another major producer.
 The sector is not organized but is covered under different government schemes.

 Popular culture

-This Kashmiri proverb, "what Laila was on Majnun’s bosom (Legendary Lovers), so is the Kanger to a Kashmiri", sums up the relationship between a Kashmiri and the Kanger and its cultural importance, which is also shown by this verse:
+This Kashmiri proverb, "what Layla was on Majnun’s bosom (legendary lovers), so is the Kanger to a Kashmiri", sums up the relationship between a Kashmiri and the Kanger and its cultural importance, which is also shown by this verse: